wp-plugins/very-simple-meta-description/readme.txt

 == OTHER NOTES ==
 Do not use this plugin in combination with theme/plugin that also contains own meta description function.
 This may cause a conflict.

-This plugin is translation-ready (Dutch, Spanish, Brazilian Portuguese and Serbian translation included).
+This plugin is translation-ready (Dutch, Spanish, Catalan, Brazilian Portuguese and Serbian translation included).
 More translations are very welcome!
 Please send them to: info@guidovanderleest.nl
 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/